Kobina Arku Korsah

 Sir Kobina Arku Korsah JSC (3 April 1894 – 25 January 1967) was the first Chief Justice of Ghana (then the Gold Coast) in 1956.

 Biography

 Born in Saltpond, Korsah was educated at Mfantsipim School, Fourah Bay College (BA degree in 1915), Durham University and London University (LLB in 1919).

+Korsah returned to the Gold Coast in 1919 practising as a barrister specialising in commercial law.
+He also became political active.
+He joined the National Congress of British West Africa, attaining the role of assistant secretary of the Cape Coast branch in 1922.
+The same year he was elected as a member of the Gold Coast Aborigines’ Right Protection Society executive.

 Korsah won the Cape Coast seat in the 1927 Gold Coast general election.
 He was one of nine Africans to be represented in the Legislative Assembly at the time.
 He was re-elected for the same seat in 1931 and 1935 general elections.